sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on August 08, 2020 there are:
+As of the latest CDC data release on August 24, 2020 there are:

-* 53,691 new cases
+* 37,446 new cases
-  + The state with the most cases is FL with 8,517
+  + The state with the most cases is CA with 7,825
-    - The county with the most cases is Los Angeles County in CA with 2,594 new cases
+    - The county with the most cases is Riverside County in CA with 1,262 new cases
   + The record number of national cases per day is 80,444 on July 16, 2020
-* 1,003 new deaths
+* 445 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of August 05, 2020 there are:
+Where I live, in Somerville, MA, as of August 24, 2020 there are:

-* 5 new cases
+* 4 new cases
-* 96 cases in the last two weeks
+* 55 cases in the last two weeks
-  + Out of 1,122 cases overall
+  + Out of 1,193 cases overall
     - 37 Fatalities and
-    - 1030 Recoveries
+    - 1091 Recoveries

-Where my grandparents live, in Collier County, FL, as of August 08, 2020 there are:
+Where my grandparents live, in Collier County, FL, as of August 24, 2020 there are:

-* 63 new cases
+* 23 new cases
-* 1,664 cases in the last two weeks
+* 934 cases in the last two weeks
   + For a more detailed report, see <http://ww11.doh.state.fl.us/comm/_partners/covid19_report_archive/state_reports_latest.pdf>

 Consequently, in the United States, there are now:

-* 4,957,906 total cases
+* 5,690,346 total cases
-* 160,374 total deaths
+* 175,624 total deaths

-Globally, as of the latest WHO data release on August 10, 2020, there are:
+Globally, as of the latest WHO data release on August 26, 2020, there are:

-* 19,718,030 total cases
+* 18,667,145 total cases
-  + 253,409 today
+  + 178,930 today
-* 728,013 total deaths
+* 576,609 total deaths
-  + 5,719 today
+  + 3,946 today

 ## Overall Covid Cases In The USA